stylus/stylus/docs/docs/js.md

 .define('list', { foo: 'bar', bar: 'baz' })
 .define('families', ['Helvetica Neue', 'Helvetica', 'sans-serif'])
 ```

+Note: In default, The JavaScript object variable will coerce to a tuple-array-like expression.
+For example `{ foo: 'bar', bar: 'baz' }` would become the expression `(foo 'bar') (bar 'baz')`.
+If you want to get a [hash object](https://stylus-lang.com/docs/hashes.html) return, please set `raw` to `true`.

 These same rules apply to return values in js functions as well: